whleucka/breakout-rs/README.md

 breakout-rs s a thrilling, heart-pounding, brick-busting extravaganza brought to you in the beauty of Rust!
 If you thought breaking bricks couldn't get any better, think again.

+**WIP**

 ### Features
 - 100% Rust: It's *blazingly fast*™.
 - Fancy Graphics: Immerse yourself in the mesmerizing world of block-breaking!
-Prepare to be awestruck by our totally intentional pixelated designs!
 - Epic Sound Effects: Listen to the awe-inspiring "beep boop" symphony as you obliterate bricks with your unstoppable ball!
 - Brick Physics: Experience the most realistic brick destruction simulation ever seen in a Rust game.